peteroupc/html3dutil/doc/H3DU.Math.md

 the result in the first vector.
 * [vec3assign](#H3DU.Math.vec3assign)<br>Assigns the values of a 3-element vector into another 3-element vector.
+* [vec3clamp](#H3DU.Math.vec3clamp)<br>Returns a 3-element vector in which each element of the given 3-element vector is clamped so it's not less than one value or greater than another value.
+* [vec3clampInPlace](#H3DU.Math.vec3clampInPlace)<br>Clamps each element of the given 3-element vector
+so it's not less than one value or greater than another value.
 * [vec3copy](#H3DU.Math.vec3copy)<br>Returns a copy of a 3-element vector.
 * [vec3cross](#H3DU.Math.vec3cross)<br>Finds the cross product of two 3-element vectors (called A and B).
 * [vec3dist](#H3DU.Math.vec3dist)<br>Finds the straight-line distance from one three-element vector